 - Prolonged exposure to high volume noise can cause severe hearing damage.
 Wear ear plugs and make sure to give your ears a rest regularly.

 - When parking, be considerate of others and ensure you are not causing an obstruction – otherwise your vehicle will be moved.

 - Please don’t climb trees!
 It is dangerous and you may damage them.

 - Please don’t dig holes.
-After the festival, the site is home to cattle.
+After the festival, the site is home to cattle and animals.

 - Give any passing security or emergency vehicles plenty of space to pass.